Driver in LA crash that killed 5 charged with murder | Law-Order

 Two other women were also killed but their names weren't made public as of Monday.

+In court, Linton's lawyer, Halim Dhanidina, said his client has an out-of-state history of “profound mental health issues” that might be linked to the crash but didn't specify, the Los Angeles Times reported.

-Authorities said they haven't found any evidence that Linton was under the influence of alcohol but prosecutors said she did have a history of dangerous crashes and knew the threat posed by her driving behaviour, the Los Angeles Times reported.
+Authorities said they haven't found any evidence that Linton was under the influence of alcohol but prosecutors said she had at least 13 previous crashes — including a 2020 injury accident that totalled two cars — and knew the threat posed by her driving behaviour, the Times said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)